hasan221b/hasan221b/README.md

 A Passionate Machine Learning Engineer

-Empowering startups and freelancers to streamline operations and drive growth with tailored AI solutions.
+Empowering startups and individuals to streamline operations and drive growth with tailored AI solutions.
 ---
 ## My Projects